sethunathun/flight-ops-agentcore-poc/README.md

 A flight-status assistant that answers questions like "what's the status of EK522" using live data, not a hardcoded answer:

-- **DynamoDB** holds a mock flight-status table, one partition key, three sample rows.
+- **DynamoDB** holds a mock flight-status table, one partition key (Flight_number), Status_Code, Departure_Time.
+PLUS three sample rows for three Flights.
 - **Lambda** reads a single item from that table and returns a formatted status.
 Its execution role has exactly one permission: read that one table.
 - **AgentCore Gateway** exposes the Lambda as an MCP tool, with its own scoped execution role that can invoke that one Lambda and nothing else.
 - **AgentCore Harness** runs the agent loop against Claude Sonnet, calling the Gateway's tool when a flight number comes up, with short-term memory enabled so a follow-up question like "what gate is that" resolves correctly.
 - **AgentCore Policy**, backed by Cedar, sits at the Gateway boundary as a deterministic authorization layer, separate from and outside the model's own reasoning.
+This Cedar is "supposed" to enable the AWS Guardrail.

 Four IAM roles, four boundaries, each one scoped to exactly the next hop it needed and nothing more.
 That discipline, not the demo itself, is the part worth noticing.